oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * The proposal should propose mocks for how each of these requirements should look (unless mocks have already been provided).
 When proposing these mocks, please take care to ensure that the wording used is simple and easily understandable by a new visitor to the site, and doesn’t use terminology or jargon that won’t be clear.
   * It’s probably a good idea to get feedback from others on your proposed mocks, especially from people who aren’t familiar with Oppia, so that you can improve them.
 You will probably want to repeat this process until you’re certain that your proposed onboarding flow achieves the aims that you want it to.
+* For the learner dashboard onboarding flow, it is up to you to propose what you want the onboarding experience to look like.
+You can use ideas similar to the ones for general onboarding, or come up with others, as long as what you propose is intuitive for new users.

 **Useful resources:**